SomeWeekendReading/someweekendreading.github.io/quotes.md

 [ET Jaynes](https://en.wikipedia.org/wiki/Edwin_Thompson_Jaynes) in
 [Harry Potter and the Methods of Rationality](https://www.fanfiction.net/s/5782108/1/Harry_Potter_and_the_Methods_of_Rationality)

 "We used to think that if we knew one, we knew two, because one and one are two.
-We are finding that we must learn a great deal more about 'and'." &mdash; Sir Arthur Eddington, quoted in A. L. Mackay, _The Harvest of a Quiet Eye_, 1977.
+We are finding that we must learn a great deal more about 'and'." &mdash; [Sir Arthur Eddington](https://en.wikipedia.org/wiki/Arthur_Eddington), quoted in A. L. Mackay, _The Harvest of a Quiet Eye_, 1977.

-"Not only is the universe stranger than we imagine, it is stranger than we can imagine."
-&mdash; Sir Arthur Eddington.
-(But see also: "Not only is the universe stranger than we suspect; it is stranger than we can suspect." &mdash; J. B. S. Haldane)
+"Not only is the universe stranger than we imagine, it is stranger than we can imagine." &mdash; [Sir Arthur Eddington](https://en.wikipedia.org/wiki/Arthur_Eddington).
+(But see also: "Not only is the universe stranger than we suspect; it is stranger than we can suspect." &mdash; [JBS Haldane](https://en.wikipedia.org/wiki/J._B._S._Haldane))

 "We are all agreed that your theory is crazy.
 The question that divides us is whether it is crazy enough to have a chance of being correct."